Foods You Should Never Ever Freeze

 lovelypeace/istockphoto

-Unless it’s French fries or onion rings, which can both be successfully reheated, avoid freezing food that’s already been fried.
+Unless it’s french fries or onion rings, which can both be successfully reheated, avoid freezing food that’s already been fried.
 These items lose their signature crispiness and become soggy.
-Not appetizing.
+Definitely not appetizing.

 Fresh avocado on cutting board